LynkerIntel/lcsb-bootstrap/README.md

 3. **Configure variables:**
    Update the `variables.tf` file with your desired bucket name, AWS account ID, and role ARNs or create a `lcsb.tfvars`

+   Configurable items are:

+   - `owner` for who gets to destroy this, if desired
+   - `region` for the AWS region to use
+   - `environment` for the name of this target environment
+   - `bucket_name` which must often be overridden unless you `use_env_in_bucket_name`
+   - `use_env_in_bucket_name` if you want the environment name to be prepended to the state bucket name
+   - `role_name_regex` is the regex to use to search for the role that should be allowed to write to the state bucket.
+The system uses the first returned result, so this should return exactly one.
+   - `subnet_map` is a map(map(string)).
+The top level is the AZ name to build a subnet.
+For each subnet, if there is a `public` key in the submap, then it should point to the CIDR of a public network.
+Same for a `private` key and private network.

+   These all have reasonable defaults.
+For elements that are not "production" LCSB, the environment should be changed to something else and the bucket name adjusted, if desired.

 4. **Plan the deployment:**
    ```